All Episodes

 What's really going on?

-What's the involvement of a California bank that issues prepaid debit cards?
+And what's the involvement of a California bank that issues prepaid debit cards?

-Eyeball News, still trying to get straight answers.
+Eyeball News still trying to get straight answers.

 This is Sarah Wallace doing the story.

-On a recent day, eyeball news watched as the head of security barked crowd control orders and collected copies of social security cards and state IDs to take up the backstairs through the 99 cent store.
+On a recent day, Eyeball News watched as the head of security barked crowd control orders and collected copies of social security cards and state IDs to take up the backstairs through the 99 cent store.

 So what's everybody here for?